dbane744/traffic_model/README.md

 -While the model window is currently displaying an environment select file --> save to save the current state.
 This state can be then loaded into the application and is treated as the environment's original state (the reset button will reset to that).

 -To save the currently displayed overall statistics selcet file --> save statistics.
-This will save just the overall/average statistics as a txt file.
+This will save just the overall/average statistics as a txt file by default.